diaryofdiscoveries/yelpz/README.md

 * Users can only leave **one review per restaurant**
 * Users can delete their own reviews

 ### Further challenges (OPTIONAL)

 Finally, let's focus on uploading images, and creating a better user experience.
 This will introduce us to Amazon S3, Rails helper methods and using AJAX in conjunction with Rails.

-> A helpful gem for uploading files is [Carrierwave](https://github.com/carrierwaveuploader/carrierwave) (which handles uploads) combined with [Fog](https://github.com/fog/fog) (which handles connection to Amazon S3).
-Heroku does not handle locally-uploaded images properly: so you need to put them somewhere else.

 ### Further specifications